 - Wii Sports & active video game injuries.
 It’s true; you can develop the same injuries as tennis, soccer, bowling, etc. by playing the esport equivalent.
 We encourage active game players to follow the same prevention techniques as athletes playing that sport.
 Make sure to warm up properly, keep good form (yes, really!), and keep up strength and mobility work.
 And remember to take a break since you won’t get as winded or play as long as if you were really playing the sport.

 - Virtual reality video game injuries.
 Virtual reality has opened up a whole new world of video game experience where players are fully immersed in the game.
 While doing this, faces and eyes are covered, and players are unable to see what’s around them.
 There has since been a surge in falls and acute injuries in virtual reality players that we’ve seen in our clinics.

 Since gamer’s thumb, carpal tunnel syndrome, and tennis elbow are the most common game-related injuries, we’ll dive a little deeper into those to teach you what you can do to relieve some of your pain without giving up your hobby (or career – Twitch and YouTube have really changed the game here, turning video games from a personal hobby into social media platforms, and sometimes, careers).

 Gamer’s Thumb or Wrist

 The most common and widely known video game injury gamers experience is gamer’s thumb.
 Like runner’s knee, it’s one of those pesky overuse injuries that comes with the territory when learning your body’s limits in a new activity.

-What is Gamer’s Thumb?
+What is Gamer’s Thumb or Wrist?

 This is caused by repetitive use, and in this case, repetitive video game play.
 It’s also especially common for new mothers due to the repetitive action of lifting their new baby.